 You do not have to pay GST/HST for certain health care services.
-For example, you do not have to pay GST/HST on physiotherapy services provided to you by a licensed or certified physiotherapist.
+For example, you do not have to pay GST/HST on physiotherapy services provided to you by a physiotherapist.

-For more information, see Excise and GST/HST News, no. 80 and no. 91 at www.cra.gc.ca/gsthstpub and select "Excise and GST/HST News".
+For more information, see Excise and GST/HST News, no. 80 and no. 91.